 Walking Weekend is an opportunity to explore Cape Cod on foot.
 Join one or more of the free events led by our corps of volunteer walk leaders.
 A variety of walks are offered at many public and private conservation lands around the Cape.

-As you plan to enjoy these events, please keep in mind the following tips:
+As you plan to enjoy Walking Weekend, please keep in mind the following tips:

 Barnstable County and the Cape Cod Commission are working with citizens and organizations from across Cape Cod to create a Capewide network of walking trails.
 This network is called Cape Cod Pathways.
 When complete, Cape Cod Pathways will extend from Provincetown to Falmouth and Bourne and provide a connection between the seashore and the Cape's wooded areas and villages.
 Through the work of many volunteers and civic and environmental leaders, approximately one third of the Pathways east-west trail between Provincetown and the Upper Cape is now dedicated.